 Murrells Inlet is a seaside town in Georgetown County, South Carolina, just a few miles south of Myrtle Beach, with a population of 8,547 at the 2010 census.
 The town was once primarily a fishing village, but has grown substantially, along with the rest of the "Grand Strand" in Myrtle Beach, into a popular tourist and retirement location.
 The early history of the area goes back to the Waccamaw Indians who settled along the creeks and rivers, and later, with English settlements when the land was divided into plantations.

-Now, Murells Inlet is considered to be the Seafood Capital of South Carolina, and is home to some great golf courses.
+Now Murells Inlet is considered to be the Seafood Capital of South Carolina, and is home to some wonderful golf courses.
 Picture of Murrell’s Inlet courtesy of Pollinator and Wikipedia; picture of Atalaya, which was was the winter home of industrialist and philanthropist Archer M Huntington and his wife, the sculptor Anna Hyatt Huntington, is courtesy of Rono359 and Wikipedia.